janryWang/doc-scripts/README.md

 - 🛠 No config
 - 😆 Based on Markdown,Merge and Show all markdown files
 - 👩‍💻 Code Highlighting And JSX Code is Runnable
+- 💯 Emoji Support
-- 💯Emoji Support
+- 🍖 React Props Table Support
-- ✨Creates Static files (only JS is prism)
+- ✨ Creates Static files (only JS is prism)
 - 🏳️‍🌈 Pretty Pages
 - 🦄 Customizable
 - 🇳🇱 [CodeSandbox](https://codesandbox.io/) and iframe Support